nbmustafa/MyDailyThoughts/Hf-models/local_doctor.md

-Building domain-specialized SLMs like a "Mini-Lawyer" or "Local Doctor" for private, local RAG systems is a highly strategic project.
+7Building domain-specialized SLMs like a "Mini-Lawyer" or "Local Doctor" for private, local RAG systems is a highly strategic project.
 Here is your complete, step-by-step technical blueprint to do just that.

 ---